 Additionally, as insufficient funds is one of the leading reasons startups fail, startups are particularly vulnerable experiencing a tech outage as they do not have the bigger operating margins or reserves to absorb these types of costs.

 To prevent the enemy, you need to understand the enemy.
 So why does downtime occur?
-The three most common causes of downtime are:
+The four most common causes of downtime are:

 Therefore, reducing downtime should be imperative for business security.
 But how do organisations actually mitigate these risks?